 23 If any harm follows, then you shall give life for life,

-24 eye for eye, tooth for tooth, hand for hand, foot for foot,
+24 eye for eye, tooth for tooth, hand for hand, foot for foot, slave go, a free person, to compensate for the eye.

 25 burn for burn, wound for wound, stripe for stripe.